themrkevin/valisaur/README.md

 ## Options {}

-Use options to customize some of the fancy stuff.
+Using options to customize some of the fancy stuff.
 ```html
 <script>
 $('form').valisaur({